formstate/formstate/docs/README.md

 You generally call `validate` at the root though, after an `onSubmit` to make sure everything is valid.
 This is shown in the first *quick example* 🌹.

 > Since we call `validate` on all sub fields / forms it also automatically populates the *error* members of all the fields.
-So the user gets automatic nice UX as well if there is any error.
+So the user gets automatic nice UX against each invalid field if there is any error (assuming your Field shows its `fieldState.error`).

 ## TIPS